To celebrate 100 days of Carnivore, today I wanted to share many of the benefits I’ve been grateful for since starting Carnivore.

 Each day, I strive to be better than I was the day before.
 I understand that the smallest accomplishments we barely give attention to result in our biggest successes in life.

 Able to think and work longer- When working on my creative pursuits especially, I always found myself needing breaks.
 Now I reach a higher level of focus and end up completing work faster than expected.
 The only downside is that sometimes I can overthink and end up with too many ideas.

 Growing creativity – Lately, I find myself trying new types of art and doing so more frequently.
-Also, I have outlined and brainstormed for many writing side projects.
+Also, I have outlined and brainstormed many writing side projects.
 It feels amazing.

-Less procrastination – I have noticed that especially with day to day type activities as soon as I think about doing a task I do the action without hesitation.
+Less procrastination – I have noticed that, especially with day to day type activities, as soon as I think about doing a task, I do the action without hesitation.
 No excuses, no time wasted, my tasks get done early.

 I trust myself – Unlike before, I now trust myself to make good decisions with food and my body in general.
 I know that my body will tell me what I need.
-Therefore, I feel calmness with myself.
+Therefore, I feel calm with myself.

-Feeling closer and more connected with my husband – We pay more attention to each other’s bodies and compliment each other’s progress.
+Feeling closer and more connected with my husband – We pay more attention to each other’s bodies and complement each other’s progress.
 We see each other in a way we can’t see ourselves.